Scala-Dev/exp-js-sdk/README.md

 Cancels the registered callback.
 This operation cannot be undone.

-# Network
+# Real Time Communication

 ## Status

 **`exp.on('offline',callback)`**

-Callback is called when connection to the network is lost.
+Callback is called when connection to EXP is lost.
 Returns a [listener](#listener).

 **`exp.on('online',callback)`**

-Callback is called when connection to the network is established.
+Callback is called when connection to EXP is established.
 Returns a [listener](#listeners).

 **`exp.isConnected`**

-Whether or not you are connected to the network.
+Whether or not you are connected to EXP.

 ## Channels